Lordbooker/linux-g13-driver/README.md

 like "Input Remapper" to make your own sets.
 Or you can make entries manually in the files.

 In the 'docs' folder is an example List for Eventcodes.
-            Usage Example
+Usage Example:

     If you want to map the G20 key on your G13 to the T key on the keyboard:
     Find T in the table.
 The Event Code is 20.
     Open your bindings-0.properties file.
     Add or change the following line: G20=p,k.20.

 Else, Run the config tool first!
 In a command prompt go to the directory where you unzipped your download and type: